Andreessen Horowitz

-a16z Capital Management, L.L.C. (commonly known as Andreessen Horowitz, or a16z) is an American privately held venture capital firm, founded in 2009 by Marc Andreessen and Ben Horowitz and organized in Nevada.
-The company is headquartered in Menlo Park, California.
-As of July 2025, Andreessen Horowitz ranks first on the list of venture capital firms by assets under management, with $46 billion.
+Andreessen Horowitz (also known as a16z) is an American privately-held venture capital firm headquartered in Menlo Park, California, United States.
+It was founded in 2009 by Marc Andreessen and Ben Horowitz.
+The number "16" in the name comes from the letter count between the first letter in Andreessen and the last letter in Horowitz.

 Andreessen Horowitz invests in both early-stage startups and established growth companies.
-Its investments span the healthcare, consumer, cryptocurrency, gaming, fintech, education, and enterprise IT (including cloud computing, security, and software as a service) industries.
+Its investments span the healthcare, consumer, cryptocurrency, gaming, fintech, education, and enterprise software (including cloud computing, security, and software as a service) industries.

+As of January 2026, the company has $90 billion in assets under management.

 Founding and partnering

 Marc Andreessen (left) and Ben Horowitz (right) are the company's founders.

 Between 2006 and 2010, Marc Andreessen and Ben Horowitz actively invested in technology companies.
 Both separately and together, they invested $4 million in 45 startups, including Twitter.
 During this time, the two became known as "super angel" investors.

 On July 6, 2009, Andreessen and Horowitz launched their venture capital fund with an initial capitalization of $300 million.
 In November 2010, at a time when the field of venture capitalism was contracting, the company raised an additional $650 million for a second venture fund.
 In less than two years, the firm was managing a total of $1.2 billion under the two funds.

 As of March 27, 2014, the firm was managing $4 billion in assets following the closing of its fourth fund at $1.5 billion.

-In addition to Andreessen and Horowitz, the firm's general partners include John O'Farrell, Scott Weiss, Jeff Jordan, Peter Levine, Chris Dixon, Vijay Pande, Martin Casado, and Andrew Chen.
+In addition to Andreessen and Horowitz, the firm's general partners include Jeff Jordan, Chris Dixon, Martin Casado, and Andrew Chen.
 Ex-VMware CEO Raghu Raghuram joined the firm as general partner in October 2025.
 Margit Wennmachers served as operating partner from 2010 to July 2025, when she became partner emeritus.

 In March 2019, it was reported that Andreessen Horowitz was opening an office in San Francisco.

 In January 2022, Andreessen Horowitz raised $9 billion for its venture capital, growth-stage, and biotech-focused funds.

-In 2023, the firm launched a $600 million American Dynamism fund "with the broad aim of supporting companies building in the nation’s interest".
+In January 2026, Andreessen Horowitz raised $15 billion across five new funds.

-As of May 2024, the firm is managing $42 billion in assets.
+As of March 2026, the firm is managing at least $90 billion in assets.